Plantains (platanos macho)

 Plantains vs bananas

-Plantains and bananas are closely related, but there are a few key differences between the two.
+Plantains and bananas are closely related, but the two have a few key differences.

-Appearance: Plantains are generally larger and have thicker skin that is typically green when unripe and black when ripe.
+Appearance: Plantains are generally larger and have thicker skin, typically green when unripe and black when ripe.
 In contrast, bananas have thinner, more delicate skin that is typically yellow when ripe.

 Taste: Plantains have a starchier, less sweet taste compared to bananas.
-Green plantains have a savory, potato-like taste, while ripe plantains are sweeter.
+Green plantains taste savory and potato-like, while ripe plantains are sweeter.
 Bananas are typically sweeter than plantains, with a creamy texture.

-Use: Plantains are primarily used as a vegetable, typically cooked before eating, while bananas are primarily used as a fruit and are typically eaten raw.
-Plantains are often used in savory dishes, while bananas are used in sweet dishes or as a snack.
+Use: Plantains are primarily used as vegetables, typically cooked before eating, while bananas are primarily used as fruits and are typically eaten raw.
+Plantains are often used in savory dishes, while bananas are used in sweet dishes or as snacks.

 Ripening: Plantains need to be cooked when they are still green and will ripen off the tree.
 Bananas will ripen on the tree and after and can be eaten when they are still green.